- Millennials are an important demographic for brands to win over. Their shopping habits can sometimes make or break an industry.

 When it comes to attracting a consumer’s attention – especially a millennial, who is bombarded by messaging far greater than the previous generations – advertising is king.

-The 1970s exposed most people to around 500 ads per day – through billboards, the TV, radio etc, whereas, through today’s growth of digital marketing and social media, we are exposed to around 5,000 marketing messages from brands per day.
+The 1970s exposed most people to around 500 ads per day – through billboards, the TV, radio etc, whereas, through today’s growth of digital marketing and social media platforms like Instagram and Facebook, we are exposed to around 5,000 marketing messages from brands per day.

-So, it can be difficult for brands to reach out and grab the attention of the next generation of consumer.
+So, it can be difficult for brands to reach out and grab the attention of the next generation of consumers.

 But a recent survey began to isolate millennial consumer habits to discover what makes certain brands popular with millennials.